Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each term.

 Please visit the Student Services Office or email to firstname.lastname@example.org for further information.

 3.2.
-I have already completed at least one semester of study at IMC.
+I have already completed at least one term of study at IMC.
 How do I apply for a leave of absence?

 Before the census date, you are allowed to apply for a leave of absence for compassionate reasons.
 You need to complete a Leave of Absence Form and send it with supporting documents to the Academic Office (email@example.com).